 Welcome to Coconut Grove

 The residential architecture in Coconut Grove is varied, though the neighborhood itself has an iconic style whose elements echo throughout the streets.
 Modern and contemporary lines and sleek design elements meld with open floor plans, an emphasis on natural materials, glass walls that let owners relish in the sunlight, and the undeniable vibrancy that inhabits all of South Florida.
-Residents can also expect to find bungalows, Mid-Century Modern gems, Mediterranean estates, and upscale condos and apartments.
+Residents can also expect to stunning waterfront estates, Mid-Century Modern gems, Mediterranean estates, and upscale condos and townhomes.

 What to Love